PPC marketing requires refining, updating, and optimizing for the best results. Enter: PPC optimization.

 - Allows you to prioritize keywords that convert better

-- Focus on one campaign at a time since the process can be time-consuming
+- Focusing on one campaign at a time, since the process can be time-consuming

-- Lower your bids for keywords that receive solid impressions but don’t generate sales
+- Lowering your bids for keywords that receive solid impressions but don’t generate sales

-- Increase bids for keywords that convert to increase the position of ads containing them and generate more conversions
+- Increasing bids for keywords that convert to increase the position of ads containing them and generate more conversions

-- Choose the default bid, which is close to the average CPC in your automatic campaigns
+- Choosing the default bid, which is close to the average CPC in your automatic campaigns